CloudCannon/documentation/_editing/6_blogging.md

 1. Open the *Add Files* menu in the top right corner and select **Add Draft**
 2. Enter a title/filename for the post and press enter

 Your file will be opened in the CloudCannon content editor.
-Front matter for the file is copied from an existing blog post to keep the structure consistent.
+Front matter for the file is populated from [Collection Defaults](/editing/collection-defaults/) or an existing item to keep the structure consistent.

 Draft posts are hidden on your live site unless set otherwise in *Site Settings*.
 {: .info}